MrBiscuit921/ACEvo.Package/README.md

 ## Side Notes

-The majority of the game content/files uses [protobuf](https://protobuf.dev/) schemas which may need to be reversed.
+The majority of the game content/files are built using [protobuf](https://protobuf.dev/).
+Use [protodump](https://github.com/arkadiyt/protodump) against the game executable to recover original schemas.

 ## Modding